front-end-foundations/FlexNav/README.md

 }
 ```

-Note that we can access the value of the link's href by using `event.target.href`:
+Note that we can read the value of the link's href by using `event.target.href`:

 ```js
 function makeActive() {